Redbone Coonhound at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Redbone Coonhounds good family pets?
+Are Redbone Coonhounds good with children and other pets?

 How much exercise does a Redbone Coonhound need?